yingjieo/movie-ticket-system/README.md

 # movie-ticket-system

-All customer accounts will start at ID 1.

 **User Manual** <br>
 System Constraint: <br>
 Each theater can play one specific movie in a 7 day period. <br>